saurabh1088/notes/AI/AI.md

 AI stands for Artificial Intelligence, which refers to the simulation of human intelligence in machines that are programmed to think, learn, and behave like humans.

+So one can say that in Artificial Intelligence
+- Artificial part refers to a computer
+- Intelligence part refers to an algorithm aiming to simulate human intelligence

 This includes:
 - Problem Solving:
     - Making decisions and solving puzzles or games, like chess.